umdwr/teachinghub/source/policies/teaching.rst

 Permission to Use Student Work
 -----------------------------------
-.. policy fields
+.. policy fields:

 :Policy Name: Permission to Use Student Work
 :Policy Type: Teaching
 :Applies to: All Teachers
 :Revised: Aug 2018

 Instructors are required to obtain student consent to publish their work, including publishing student writing online, showcasing student work in future classes, or using student work in public instructional materials.
 A student work release is not required to submit work to the DWR assessment archive or to use in class or for departmental purposes.